-A den is a group of six to eight boys, within the pack, that meets several times a month between pack meetings.
-The boys in a den are usually all at the same grade level.
-The den structure allows boys to build relationships with leaders and other boys.
+A den is a group of six to eight within the pack, that meets several times a month between pack meetings.
+The Cub Scouts in a den are the same gender and grade.
+The den structure allows Cub Scouts to build relationships with leaders and other Cub Scouts.
 The den provides opportunities for activities that would be difficult with a large group.
-The den also provides leadership opportunities for the boys.
+The den also provides leadership opportunities.

 Cub Scout Pack Meetings

-The monthly pack meeting brings together boys from every den, their leaders, and their families, to participate in a large-scale event that serves as a showcase for everything the boys have learned and done in their individual den meetings.
-The pack meeting gives the boys a larger experience beyond their own den, and helps them to connect their individual activities to the entire Cub Scouting program.
+The monthly pack meeting brings together families from every den to participate in a large-scale event that serves as a showcase for everything the Cub Scouts have learned and done in their individual den meetings.
+The pack meeting gives the everyone a larger experience beyond their own den, and helps them to connect their individual activities to the entire Cub Scouting program.

 Cub Scout Camping

 Camping takes you on exciting adventures into the natural world.